athompson-IDM/sphere_sampling/README.md

 ## Uniformly random sampling of sphere of volume 1

 This is where we uniformly sample a sphere of volume 1 in dimension N.  We only measure x_1 for each sample.
+That is, the value of the coordinate in dimension 1.
+(The sphere has N-1 other dimensions).
 Then, we plot the distribution of values of x_1.
+The choice of x_1 is arbitrary; any dimension would do for performing the measurements, and the illustration will be the same.

 If you run [sphere_sampling.m](sphere_sampling.m) (Matlab script), it will generate the following figures: